akijowski/target-tracker/README.md

 # Target Tracker Serverless Application

+This project is now archived!
+It was a successful experiment, but now I no longer need to run this application.

 With the shortage of baby formula, I decided to experiment with a serverless application that will periodically check Target for product and give me an email alert.